Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 Session replay tools

-Session replays are renderings of actions visitors take as they browse your website from page to page, including mouse movements, clicks, taps, and page scrolls.
+Session replays are renderings of actions users take as they browse your website from page to page, including mouse movements, clicks, taps, and page scrolls.

-They help you understand how individual users experience and interact with your website—learn where they get frustrated or stuck, and fix UX mistakes.
+They help you understand how individual users experience and interact with your website, learn where they get frustrated or stuck, and fix usability and UX mistakes.

-What it is: Contentsquare’s Session Replay shows you how individual users navigate your site, helping you understand and identify blockers in the customer journey.
-See where users click elements over and over again out of frustration (also known as rage clicks) or turn back before taking action (aka u-turns).
-It’s like looking over your user’s shoulder as they move their mouse, jump between pages, click on different elements, and exit your website.
+What it is: Contentsquare's Session Replay shows you how individual users navigate your site, helping you understand and identify blockers in the customer journey.
+See where users click elements over and over again out of frustration (also known as rage clicks) or turn back before taking action (known as 'U-turns').
+It's like looking over your user's shoulder as they move their mouse, jump between pages, click on different elements, and exit your website.

 • Where do users focus?
 What do they spend time on, and what do they ignore?